 4. Or Use The Glam Version Of Referee Stripes

-The black and white stripes of a referee shirt are another great color combination for Super Bowl party decorations.
+The black and white stripes of a referee shirt are another great color combination for football party decorations.

 But since I like to do glam, I go for black and white leopard print tablecloths and zebra stripe chairs, instead of standard stripes.